 \subsubsection{Learning rates $(\lambda^\sigma,\lambda^\gamma)$}

 As usual in gradient boosting, there is a balance between the learning rate and the number of trees.
 As noted in \cite{Ridgeway07}, multiplying the learning rate by $0.1$ roughly requires $10$ times more trees for a similar result.
 It is common to fix the learning rate to a small value, typically $0.01$ or $0.001$, and to consider the tree number as the main parameter.
 Since in our case we have two parallel gradient boosting procedures with different learning rates, we reparameterize them as $(\lambda_{scale} , \lambda_{ratio}) = (\lambda^{\sigma}, \lambda^{\sigma}/\lambda^{\gamma})$.
 The balance described above is expressed between $B$ and $\lambda_{scale}$ and we propose the default $\lambda_{scale}=0.01$, leaving the number of trees $B$ as the primary parameter.
 The ratio of the learning rates is important as $\gamma$ generally requires stronger regularization than $\sigma$ and ranges on smaller scales.
 Therefore it is natural to choose $\lambda_{ratio} > 1$.
-Often a sensible default for $\lambda_{ratio}$ falls in between $5$ and $10$.